MicrosoftDocs/winrt-api/windows.ui.xaml.controls/webview_navigatetolocalstreamuri_1538250901.md

 > [!NOTE]
 > Your [IUriToStreamResolver](../windows.web/iuritostreamresolver.md) implementation must be agile to prevent deadlock that can occur when the UI thread waits for the [IUriToStreamResolver](../windows.web/iuritostreamresolver.md) to finish its work before continuing.
 For more info, see [Threading and Marshaling](https://docs.microsoft.com/cpp/cppcx/threading-and-marshaling-c-cx)

+If the app possesses the `enterpriseCloudSSO` capability, then web pages hosted inside the WebView control can use single sign on with Azure Active Directory (AAD) resources.

 ## -examples
 The following code example shows how to create and use a resolver that will serve a file from the app package.
 For a complete example, see the [XAML WebView control sample](https://github.com/microsoft/Windows-universal-samples/tree/master/Samples/XamlWebView).